UVADS/distributed_computing/07_distributed_model_training/intro_and_learning_outcomes.md

 ## INTRODUCTION

-In this final module, you will learn about vector stores and see how they are used in practice.
-You will get started with the commercial vector store Pinecone and use it for semantic search.
-The *random projection* method can be a useful way to speed up search while making an approximation.
-You will read a paper demonstrating its utility.
+For massive training sets, it may not be possible to train a model on a single machine.
+This may be the case for deep learning models.
+In distributed training, the workload to train a model is split up and shared among worker nodes.
+We will study different approaches for distributed training to understand their strengths and challenges.

 ## Learning Objectives

 At the conclusion of this module, you should be able to:

-- Explain uses cases for vector embeddings
+- Explain approaches for distributed model training
-- Explain the value of a vector store
+- Identify the benefits and challenges of synchronous and asynchronous training
-- Apply Pinecone for semantic search
+- Explain the parameter server and Allreduce algorithms
-- Explain the Random Projection method and its benefits
+- Explain why Ring-Allreduce can work better than Allreduce
-- Execute an end-to-end predictive modeling project using a large dataset
+- Progress toward executing an end-to-end predictive modeling project using a large dataset.